MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 - SQL Authentication is not supported.
 - Multiple Active Result Sets (MARS) is unsupported for [!INCLUDE [product-name](../includes/product-name.md)] [!INCLUDE [fabric-dw](includes/fabric-dw.md)].
 MARS is disabled by default, however if `MultipleActiveResultSets` is included in the connection string, it should be removed or set to false.
 - If you receive this error "Couldn't complete the operation because we reached a system limit", it's due to the system token size reaching its limit.
 This issue can be caused if the workspace has too many warehouses/SQL analytics endpoints, if the user is part of too many Entra groups, or a combination of the two.
 We recommend having 40 or fewer warehouses and SQL analytics endpoint per workspace to prevent this error.
-If the issue persists, please contact support.
+If the issue persists, contact support.
 - If you receive error code 6005 with the message "Execution fail against sql server.
-Please contact SQL Server team if you need further support.", it's due to the connection being momentariy lost due to a system deployment/reconfiguration.
+Please contact SQL Server team if you need further support.", it's due to temporary connection loss, likely because of a system deployment/reconfiguration.
 To resolve this issue, sign in again and retry.
-Please refer to the [Best Practices](/connectivity#best-practices) section in this documentation to learn how to build resiliency and retries in your application.
+To learn how to build resiliency and retries in your application, see [Best Practices](#best-practices).
 - Linked server connections from SQL Server are not supported.

 ## Related content